-Previous works have shown that sizable power reductions can be achieved by shutting down sub-circuits when they are not needed.
+Previous work has shown that sizable power reductions can be achieved by shutting down a system's sub-circuits when they are not needed.
 However, these shutdown techniques focus on shutting down only portions of the controller or the datapath of a single custom hardware processor.
-We propose a higher level shutdown technique that considers both the controller and datapath simultaneously; in particular, we partition a processor into multiple simpler mutually exclusive communicating processors, and then shut down the inactive processors (i.e., the inactive controller/datapath pairs).
-Power reduction is accomplished because only one processor is active at a time.
+We propose a higher level shutdown technique that considers both the controller and datapath simultaneously; in particular, we partition a processor into multiple simpler mutually-exclusive communicating processors, and then shut down the inactive processors (i.e., the inactive controller/datapath pairs).
+Power reduction is accomplished because only one smaller processor is active at a time.
 In addition to power reduction, functional partitioning also provides solutions to a variety of synthesis problems and does not require the modification of the synthesis tool.
-We present results which show that this FSMD functional partitioning technique can save, on average, 42% over unoptimized systems in power reduction.
+We present results showing that this FSMD functional partitioning technique can reduce power, on average, 42% over unoptimized systems.